beddinao/chip-8-emulator/README.md

 <a href="https://en.wikipedia.org/wiki/CHIP-8">CHIP-8</a> - <a href="https://github.com/codam-coding-college/MLX42">MLX42</a>

 ```
-A simple CHIP-8 emulator, and a good framework for emulating other advanced Consols.
+A CHIP-8 emulator, and a good framework for emulating other advanced Consols.

 • 64x32 pixel monochrome display.
 • 4K of 8-bit RAM.